ddbj/www/_ddbj/example-e.md

                      /<a href="/ddbj/qualifiers-e.html#product">product</a>="28S ribosomal RNA"
 </code></pre>

+It is not required to specify boundaries between rRNA and ITS.
 If each feature (rRNA, ITS) location is not clear, following annotation can be described.

 <pre><code>FEATURES             Location/Qualifiers
      <a href="/ddbj/features-e.html#source">source</a>          <a href="/ddbj/location-e.html">1..597</a>